Museum & Gardens

 Docents represent the museum at outreach events including festivals, block parties, art fairs, and other community gatherings with partner organizations.

-And some docents have leadership positions on the Docent Council.
+Some docents have leadership positions on the Docent Council.
 The council organizes social events and educational outings, distributes an internal newsletter, and advises on tour and program functions.

 Who can become a docent?

 Anyone with a passion for art, history, gardens, and a desire to inspire is welcome to apply.
 There are no educational or professional requirements for becoming a docent.
-Docents will be trained by museum staff on everything they need to know.

 Philbrook respects, values, and celebrates the unique attributes, characteristics, and perspectives that make each person who they are.
 We believe that our chief strength lies in human diversity, both within our organization and among the visitors and communities with whom we engage.
 We seek out diversity of participation, thought, and action, and work affirmatively and strategically to be inclusive.
 For us, diversity, equity, inclusion, and accessibility are drivers of organizational excellence.